abrow52/Programming-Assignment-1/README.md

 # Programming-Assignment-1: Producer-Consumer

-#Overview
+# Overview
-My name is Alicia Brown and for assignment 1 for Operating Systems, we had to make a producer that produces a maximum of 2 items and a consumer that consumes those 2 items.
+My name is Alicia Brown.
+For assignment 1 for Operating Systems, we had to create a producer that produces a maximum of 2 items and a consumer that consumes those 2 items.
 This program utilizes shared memory between the 2 programs and uses a critical section to ensure data consistency as well as prevent race conditions.

 # How it Works